blue3k/BRServer/README.md

 5. Install Server Instance manager service
-	- You can use either Debug or release build for both server instances and server instance launcher
+	- You can use either Debug or release build for both server instances and server instance launcher Use ServerUseDebug.cmd or ServerUseRelease.cmd to switch
-	- You need to sync lanucher before install service.
+	- Use ServiceLauncher.cmd to run console mode
-	- Now you can run either ServiceInstallDebug.cmd or ServiceInstallRelease.cmd
+	- Or you can use ServiceInstall.cmd or ServiceUnInstall.cmd to install windows system service
-		- ServiceInstallDebug.cmd will let the service launcher ues debug build for server instances
-		- ServiceInstallRelease.cmd for release build server instances.

 6. Upload Server config to ZooKeeper